Marc Rodgers: Biography

 Rodgers was born in Shawville, Quebec.
 As a youth, he played in the 1985 and 1986 Quebec International Pee-Wee Hockey Tournaments with the Hull Olympiques minor ice hockey team.
 He later played 21 games in the National Hockey League with the Detroit Red Wings.
+Rodgers went on to coach at the SPHL level with the Knoxville Ice Bears from 2008 - 2010.